In Exercises 13–16, find the indicated binomial probabilities. If... | Channels for Pearson+

 1

-Step 1: Recognize that this is a binomial probability problem.
+Step 1: Identify the problem as a binomial probability problem.
 The binomial distribution is used when there are a fixed number of independent trials, each with two possible outcomes (success or failure).
-Here, the number of trials (n) is 9, the probability of success (p) is 0.72, and the number of successes (x) is 6.
+Here, the number of trials is n = 8, the probability of success (supporting the Mars mission) is p = 0.53, and the probability of failure is q = 1 - p = 0.47.

+Step 2: Define the random variable X as the number of U.S. adults (out of 8) who support attempting to land an astronaut on Mars.
+The problem asks for the probability that X > 3.
+This can be expressed as P(X > 3).

 Verified video answer for a similar problem: